alauri/oracle-tac-apps/apps/python/README.md

 release note[^4], this is a library renamed, major version successor of the old driver.

-Support to the new version of the driver will be added asap.
+Support to the new version of the driver will be added soon.

 [^1]: https://oracle.github.io/python-cx_Oracle/